SringayKeno/Real_Estate/README.md

 #### Cleaning Data in Local Relational Database:
 *  Precleaned the datasets from multiple sources in Excel to ensure all counties names are in the correct format.
 *  Imported the four csv files to MySQL for joining
-*  extracted the useful values and renamed all the columns for modeling.
+*  Extracted the useful values and renamed all the columns for modeling.
-*

 #### Cloud Database: MongoDB
 *  Stored the clean dataset for members to run the mode